 A piano score is a ‘sacred’ book.
-Many pianists are immensely attached to their scores and feel they couldn’t possibly work from another copy.
+Some pianists are immensely attached to their scores and feel they couldn’t possibly work from another copy.
 Once bought and used, scores are associated with memories, emotions, special concerts, recitals and performance venues, and even correspond to particular periods of our lives.
 They have significance, and are generally covered with markings too.
 These pencil ‘markings’ often turn them into priceless commodities, and musicians can become disgruntled or morose when they misplace a much-loved music score.

 Students frequently protest when piano teachers write on their music.
 I have found this to be the case many times over the years, irrespective of the age of the pupil, and usual comments include; ‘Oh but I want to keep my music clean’ or ‘I find it off-putting to see your scribblings all over my nice clean, crisp score’.
-So why is it a good idea to annotate your piano piece?
+Therefore, why is it a good idea to annotate your piano piece?

 Learning a piece of music is a demanding process and one which very much relies on mental work as well as the more obvious physical activity.
 With this in mind, anything that makes a complicated process easier should be embraced.
 Many teachers like to write their student’s weekly lesson notes in a notebook, but I prefer to write directions on their music.
 This way pupils never forget what work needs to be done for the next lesson.